Skip to main content

 Shoulder range of motion of participants was assessed by a physiotherapist using goniometer to measure

-Pectoralis Minor Index (PMI)one year
+Pectoralis Minor Index (PMI)

 The length between the inferomedial aspect of the coracoid process and the caudal edge of the fourth rib at the sternum was measured by a physiotherapist using a meter, and then the parameter was divided by participants' height to calculate for PMI